 Oocyte development

 The developmental stage of oocytes was determined by a microscopic examination of the ovary.
 The oogenesis of A. lineatus was categorized into thirteen developmental stages from oogonia to atretic oocyte (four sub stages).
 The nomenclature and classification of oocyte stages were based on West (1990).
 The classification of oocytes based on cytomorphological features is given in Table 2.
 A detailed description of the different stages of oocytes is presented in Table 3.
+Plate 3 illustrates the development states of oocytes.

 Oogonia: Oogonia were seen in maturing and regressed ovaries.
 They were found singly or in small nests.
 Oogonia had a diameter of 80 - 95 m with a nucleus which stained deep orange with Mallory’s trichrome (Plate 2a; Plate 3a).
 They had very little cytoplasm with a prominent nucleolus.